Pyprohly/reddit-api-doc-notes/docs/api-reference/comment.rst

    "type","string","One of the following:

-   * `public`: creates a stickied comment on the post.
+   * `public`: Creates a stickied comment by the current user.
+   * `public_as_subreddit`: Creates a stickied comment by a user named `u/{subreddit}_ModTeam`.
-   * `private`: sends a modmail message.
+   * `private`: Sends a modmail message on behalf of the subreddit.
-   * `private_exposed`: sends a modmail message.
-The invoker's username is revealed."
+   * `private_exposed`: Sends a modmail message by the current user."
    "item_id","string array","An array containing one full ID36 of a submission (if using `removal_link_message`) or comment (if using `removal_comment_message`).

    If more elements are specified they will be ignored."
    "title","string","A title for the removal reason.

-   If `type: public` the title is ultimately unused.

    Can't be empty.
-A `NO_TEXT` API error is returned if an empty string is specified."
+A `NO_TEXT` API error is returned if an empty string is specified.

+   If `type: public` or `public_as_subreddit`, the title is ultimately unused.

+   The UI sends the title of the selected removal reason."
    "message","string","A message for the comment body for `type: public` or body of the modmail message for `type: private`.

-   Can be empty string."
+   Can be an empty string.
+This is interesting because you can't normally create comments with empty bodies.
+   "
+   "lock_comment","boolean","Lock the comment that will be created.
+Default: false.

+   Ignored if not `type: public` or `type: public_as_subreddit`."

 |